bitsofparag/simple-page-builder/README.md

 - [x] 022 Save page action
     a.
 Save button with restful action

+- [ ] 023 Heroku deployment

-- [ ] 023 Export as html or json file
+- [ ] 024 Export as html or json file
     a. use file api to export application state to html or json file
     b. preview button?

-- [ ] 024 Set up a testing framework with Mocha and Karma
+- [ ] 025 Set up a testing framework with Mocha and Karma

-- [ ] 025 Set up localstorage implementation to persist the state
+- [ ] 026 Set up persistence layer
+    a.
+Mongodb database?
+    b.
+Localstorage persistence

+- [ ] 027 Add icons or icon framework